Chiral numerical renormalization group: Summary and Outlook

 \textit{Acknowledgments:} We would like to thank J. von Delft, A. Weichselbaum, S.-S. Lee, and N. Andrei for fruitful discussions.
 Numerical simulations were performed using the \textsc{QSpace} tensor-network library and accompanying code \citep{weichselbaumTensorNetworksNumerical2012,weichselbaumNonabelianSymmetriesTensor2012,leeAdaptiveBroadeningImprove2016,weichselbaumXsymbolsNonAbelianSymmetries2020}.
-E.S. was supported by the Synergy funding for Project No. 941541, ARO (W911NF-20-1-0013), the US-Israel Binational Science Foundation (BSF) Grant No. 2016255, and the Israel Science Foundation (ISF) Grant No. 154/19.
+Support from the Rutgers Tel-Aviv university joined fund is gratefully acknowledged.
+E.S. was further supported by the Synergy funding for Project No. 941541, ARO (W911NF-20-1-0013), the US-Israel Binational Science Foundation (BSF) Grant No. 2016255, and the Israel Science Foundation (ISF) Grant No. 154/19.
 M.G. was supported by the ISF and the Directorate for Defense Research and Development (DDR\&D) Grant No. 3427/21 and by the BSF Grant No. 2020072.

-\textit{Note added}: Before the submission of this paper we were made aware of a related one \citep{ferrerRKKYKondoCrossovera} dealing with multiple impurities on a helical edge, which should appear on the same arXiv listing.